apache/mxnet/contrib/clojure-package/README.md

 There are two ways of getting going.
 The first way is the easiest and that is to use the pre-built jars from Maven.
 The second way is to build from source.
 In both cases, you will need to load the prereqs and dependencies, (like opencv).

-It's been tested on AWS Deep Learning AMI and OSX High Sierra 10.13.4

 ### Prerequisites

-**If you are using the AWS Deep Learning Ubuntu or Linux AMI you should be good to go without doing anything on this step.**

 Follow the instructions from https://mxnet.incubator.apache.org/install/osx_setup.html or https://mxnet.incubator.apache.org/install/ubuntu_setup.html